syheliel/jpf-wiki-sync/GSoC-2025-Project-Ideas.md

 #### ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) Support portfolio of solvers in SPF

 **Description:**
 The main goal of this project is to enable the simultaneous invocation of multiple solvers, terminating the wait as soon as any solver returns a satisfiable result.
 This approach is expected to enhance [SPF's](https://github.com/SymbolicPathFinder/jpf-symbc) ability to handle a broader range of constraints.
+This project will extend SPF branch `sv-comp`.

 **Difficulty:** Hard